evgenyneu/tarpan/README.md

 ### `analyse`

-The main method of the library is `analyse` function.
+The main method of the library is the `analyse` function:

 ```Python
 from tarpan.cmdstanpy import analyse